rbutti/ActivityScheduler/README.md

 * Click on the below link to download the Activity Scheduler Application [Activity Scheduler Application](https://github.com/rbutti/ActivityScheduler/archive/master.zip)
 * unzip the application to the folder of your choice.
-* After you unzip the application, inside the activity-scheduler/deliverables folder you will find application executable with the name "activity-scheduler.jar"
+* After you unzip the application, inside the [PATH TO APPLICATION]/ActivityScheduler-master/deliverables folder you will find application executable with the name "activity-scheduler.jar"
-* A sample input file for the application is also provided in the activity-scheduler/deliverables folder.
+* A sample input file for the application is also provided in the [PATH TO APPLICATION]/ActivityScheduler-master/deliverables folder.
 Below is the allowed format of activities in the file

 | Type | Format | Example |